§ Terminology Governance Guide

 [[ref: phrase]]

-2. extra by default, after n occurrences or below a header of certain level
+extra by default, after n occurrences or below a header of a certain level

-4. MUST be done by code, we’ll add a data-attribute to the resulting hrml that indicates the origin of the link.
+MUST be done by code; we’ll add a data attribute to the resulting HTML that indicates the origin of the link.

 § System feature Consistency

-Have a look at it here and be informed that Spec-Up is a longer running open source project that’s originated in DIF.
-ToIP invests in improvements to it in 2024.
+Have a look at it here and be informed that Spec-Up is a longer running open source project that originated in DIF.
+ToIP will invest in improvements to it in 2024.
 And offers these improvements as PRs to the DIF repo.

 The tool will perform